kurtandreassen/ai-case-study/readme.md

 [* How did the idea for the company (or project) come about?]: #

 The companies initial purpose to create appliance to allowed companies to consolidate data from different sources.
 An early client was a law firm, which lead to Intapp focus in the Professional and Financial Services industries, specifically Law Firms initially.
-> According to Dan Harsell, a co-founder, who noted as part Intapp's [history page](https://www.intapp.com/blog/intapps-history-cofounder-dan-harsell/) that "an early adopter was the CIO at a Law Firm...which provided a blueprint for selling into other law firms".
-As the company grew, it added to its product line through acquisitions of DealCloud, Gwabbit, Rekoop, Advanced Productivity Software, and the Frayman group.
+> According to Dan Harsell, a co-founder, who noted as part Intapp's [history page](https://www.intapp.com/blog/intapps-history-cofounder-dan-harsell/) that "an early adopter was the CIO at a Law Firm, which provided a blueprint for selling into other law firms".
+As the company grew, it added to its product line through acquisitions of DealCloud, Gwabbit, Rekoop, Advanced Productivity Software, and the Frayman group.(Crunchbase, 2024)

 [* How is the company funded?
 How much funding have they received?]: #